createyourpersonalaccount/blog/_posts/2022-10-24-cube-intersection-algorithm.md

 axis-aligned) in three-dimenisonal space.
 Write an algorithm that asserts whether they intersect or not.

-Assume that neither of the cubes contains the other fully.

 ## Solution

 One solution is to check that no edge of the first cube intersects